vvdleun/audiostreamerscrobbler/README.md

 ## Installation

-Copy the audiostreamerscrobbler-0.1.0-SNAPSHOT-all.jar file to a directory that is convenient for you.
+After compiling the project, copy the builds/libs/audiostreamerscrobbler-0.1.0-SNAPSHOT-all.jar file to a directory that is convenient for you.
 In the same directory, create a config.json file that looks like this:

     {
         "player": {